pdqcom/QA-SDET-Test/README.md

 We have created our own version of TODO MVC.
 It is the same as the regular one, but we've added a few bugs.

-This test is designed to test your Playwright capabilities using typescript.
+This test is designed to test your Playwright capabilities using TypeScript.
 There are 2 main pieces to the homework.
 Each is described in more detail further in this doc.

 2 Pieces of the assignment: